MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Consider how applications render information.
 Does the application need to critically serve everything in the highest quality, resulting in higher bandwidth and processing?
   - Is there room for reducing the quality of components in the UI to serve sustainability goals better?

-- Demands on applications can vary, and it is essential to consider ways to stabilize the utilization to prevent over- or underutilization of resources, which can lead to unnecessary energy spills.
+- Demands on applications can vary, and it's essential to consider ways to stabilize the utilization to prevent over- or underutilization of resources, which can lead to unnecessary energy spills.

 - Consider evaluating and preventing applications from performing operations that are likely to fail.
 Repeated failures can lead to overhead and unnecessary processing that you can avoid with proper design patterns.

-- Learning about cloud-native design patterns is helpful for building applications, whether they are hosted on Azure or are running elsewhere.
+- Learning about cloud-native design patterns is helpful for building applications, whether they're hosted on Azure or are running elsewhere.

 - Applications deployed using inefficient code may result in an inherent impact on sustainability.